hubagaspar91/vue-renderless-expression-builder/README.md

 - Conditions - the default conditions and conditionFactory class, used internally by the renderless components

 ## Example implementation
-The working expression builder comprises of 3 components:
+The working expression builder is comprised of 3 components:
 - ExpressionNode (building on ExpressionNodeRenderless, from the lib) - representing one condition
 - ExpressionNodeGroup (building on ExpressionNodeGroupRenderless, from the lib) - representing a group of expression nodes, connected by either 'and' or 'or'
 - ExpressionBuilder (building on ExpressionBuilderRenderless, from the lib) - Manages the nested structure, inserts, deletes nodes, injects the dependencies into its child nodes and node groups